dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 # Assessing data quality

 DHIS2 has a wide range of functions for assessing data quality, available across different apps and functions, and this section gives and overview of this functionality.
-It is structured according to the type of data quality metric:
+It is structured according to three types of data quality metrics:

 * Completeness and timeliness of data
 * Consistency of data across related variables